JohnCremona/CMFs/PostgresSchema.md

-field_poly | jsonb | list of integers giving defining polynomial for the Hecke field (standard Sage order of coefficients) is_polredabs | boolean | whether the polynomial has been reduced by Pari's `polredabs` nf_label | text | LMFDB label for the corresponding number field (can be NULL) hecke_ring_numerators | jsonb | List of lists of integers, giving the numerators of a basis for the Hecke order in terms of the field generator specified by the field polynomial hecke_ring_denominators | jsonb | List of integers, giving the denominators of the basis hecke_ring_inverse_numerators| jsonb | List of lists of integers, giving the numerators of the inverse bases that specifies powers of nu in terms of the betas
+field_poly | jsonb | list of integers giving defining polynomial for the Hecke field (standard Sage order of coefficients) is_polredabs | boolean | whether the polynomial has been reduced by Pari's `polredabs` nf_label | text | LMFDB label for the corresponding number field (can be NULL) is_self_dual | smallint | 1 if L-func is self-dual (coeff field is totally real), -1 if not self-dual, 0 if unknown hecke_ring_numerators | jsonb | List of lists of integers, giving the numerators of a basis for the Hecke order in terms of the field generator specified by the field polynomial hecke_ring_denominators | jsonb | List of integers, giving the denominators of the basis hecke_ring_inverse_numerators| jsonb | List of lists of integers, giving the numerators of the inverse bases that specifies powers of nu in terms of the betas